UCLA Travel Study Student Guide

 Your participation in a UCLA Travel Study Program makes you a representative of UCLA.
 Therefore, you must adhere to the UCLA Student Code of Conduct.
 Students are subject to disciplinary action for several types of misconduct or attempted misconduct, including but not limited to:

-Students in violation of the code of conduct will be expelled from the program at the instructor’s discretion.
+All participants must abide by the UCLA Student Code of Conduct along with the Travel Study Policy and Participation agreements.
+Please be sure to review and sign them in your portal in order to confirm your spot on your program.
+Students in violation of the code of conduct and agreements will be expelled from the program at the instructor’s discretion.
 Violations of the code of conduct will be referred to the Dean of Students and may also result in a decision by the student’s UC campus to impose further sanctions, such as suspension or dismissal from the University.

 In the event a student is expelled, the student is not eligible to receive a refund of any of the fees paid to UCLA.
 Expelled students will not be permitted to participate in any program activity or be entitled to any program benefits including, but not limited to, travel, meals, and housing.
 Furthermore, the student will be responsible for any additional costs incurred for lodging and transportation once expelled.